 In efforts to expand our capacity to (1) evaluate more charities, (2) add new dimensions to our rating system and (3) hold ourselves to the same standards as public charities, we (among other things) applied to the IRS in 2007 to begin the transition to become a public charity ourselves and were granted a 5-year interim ruling period to complete the process.
 At that time, we began to diversify our funding base, welcoming and actively seeking contributions from foundations, corporations, and individuals.
-Thanks to our Board, our users who have also become valued supporters and many foundation partners, we have successfully completed the transition to public charity (we are still awaiting the official word), and have filed our first long form 990 and also passed the so-called public support test with the fiscal year ended November 30, 2012.
-If you have not yet joined the Charity Navigator donor family and wish to support our work, please click here.
-We are a federally-recognized 501 (c) (3) non-profit organization and donations to us are tax deductible to the full extent of the law.
-We encourage you to learn more about our finances by reviewing the links below.
+Thanks to our Board, our users who have also become valued supporters and many foundation partners, we successfully completed the transition to public charity status and filed our first Form 990 with the fiscal year that ended November 30, 2012.
+That means that once we have filed the requisite 7 years of 990 filings, we will rate ourselves.
+In the meantime, we have conducted a self-assessment (not a rating) utilizing the same rating methodology that we apply to all the charities that we evaluate.